State and Local Policy Database

 Commercial Code List All

-In 2019, the Maine Legislature enacted three important amendments to building codes.
+In 2019, the Maine Legislature enacted three important amendments to residential building codes.
 First, Public Law (PL) 391 established that the Maine Uniform Building and Energy Code (MUBEC) must update the code from the 2009 IECC to the 2015 or a newer version, that it must be kept up to date with the latest version of the IECC, and required that it be applied in every municipality in Maine, regardless of population.
 (Pursuant to existing law, enforcement of the code is voluntary in municipalities having fewer than 4,000 customers, representing about 40% of the population).
 Second, PL 517 modified and improved the oversight and training of code enforcement officers.
 Third, PL 392 required the MUBEC to establish a stretch code that may be adopted by any municipality.
+The MUBEC Board accepted the 2021 edition of all of the IRC, IEBC, and the IECC, and these rules will become effective in 2024 upon final review and approval by the Attorney General.

 Compliance List All